 A logo is the most recognizable symbol for a brand, something that clients and fans can remember and associate with your company every time they see it.
 The visual representation also adds personality to your cause, helping to appeal to your target audience.
-Even if you already have a charity logo design or NGO logo, you may consider updating and revising the design to help the business look more modern and appealing.
-A quality logo should have several characteristics, such as authenticity, meaning, flexibility, and longevity.
+Even if you already have a logo for your charity or NGO, you may consider updating and revising the logo design to help the business look more modern and appealing.
+A quality charity logo should have several characteristics, such as authenticity, meaning, flexibility, and longevity.

 When you create a logo, it is important to choose a design that is honest and straightforward about what your charity or non-profit offers to the world.
 A charity often represents providing help and assistance to others, so a design that feels genuine and warm is most authentic.
 For example, the PetSmart logo features the brightly colored logo that fans associate with the popular pet store.

 The PetSmart Charities logo is not much different from the main brand logo.
 It has the easily recognizable bouncing ball across the top and the word “Charities” on the bottom.
 People can look at this logo and immediately associate it with their pets and other animals looking for homes.

 As you consider what feeling you would like your logo to evoke, there are several options to choose from.
 Some charities choose a basic design with the brand name surrounded by a simple shape.
 However, this style is less memorable than one that has more of a specific design associated with the brand.